runner on Sydney coastal running route

 • Sydney

 When you want to show off the local landmarks to a visiting fitness friend, this is the gentle running route to take.
-Starting at the Art Gallery of NSW, there’s a track that swings by Andrew Boy Charlton Pool, around the historic looking point Mrs Macquarie’s Chair, and around Farm Cove in the Botanic Gardens, finishing up at Sydney Opera House.
+Starting at the Art Gallery of NSW, there’s a track that swings by Andrew Boy Charlton Pool, around the historic looking point Mrs Macquarie’s Chair, and around Farm Cove in the Royal Botanic Garden, finishing up at Sydney Opera House.
 It’s a 3km, slightly hilly track that is exposed to the elements, but it can’t be beat for impressive harbour views.

 Advertising